eonk/CrimeSciData/docs/01-intro.md

 ## 6  Diggory Hufflepuff
 ```

-Use `str(HarryPotter$house)` and see that R says.
+Use `str(HarryPotter$house)` and see what R says.
 R will list all observations in the variable, right?
-Now we are going to convert `house` a character variable into a factor variable,  meaning that, R will categories the data.
+Now we are going to convert `house`, a character variable, into a factor variable `house_f`   meaning that R will categorise the variable.

 ```r